Beenetic-Studios/BeeneticToolkit/Documentation/Random/index.md

     It throws an [System.ArgumentException](https://docs.microsoft.com/en-us/dotnet/api/System.ArgumentException 'System.ArgumentException') if maxExclusive is less than or equal to 0.
   - **[NextLong(long, long)](RandomNumberGeneratorBase.NextLong(long,long).md 'BeeneticToolkit.Random.RandomNumberGeneratorBase.NextLong(long, long)')** `Method` Generates a pseudo-random long integer between the specified minimum (inclusive) and maximum (exclusive).
     It throws an [System.ArgumentException](https://docs.microsoft.com/en-us/dotnet/api/System.ArgumentException 'System.ArgumentException') if minInclusive is greater than or equal to maxExclusive.
-  - **[NextNormal()](RandomNumberGeneratorBase.NextNormal().md 'BeeneticToolkit.Random.RandomNumberGeneratorBase.NextNormal()')** `Method` Generates a normally distributed (Normal) random number with a default mean of 0.0 and standard deviation of 1.0.
+  - **[NextNormal()](RandomNumberGeneratorBase.NextNormal().md 'BeeneticToolkit.Random.RandomNumberGeneratorBase.NextNormal()')** `Method` Generates a normally distributed random number with a default mean of 0.0 and standard deviation of 1.0.
-    This method is an overload of the NextNormal method that uses default parameters to produce a standard Normal distribution.
+    This method is an overload of the NextNormal method that uses default parameters to produce a standard normal distribution.
-  - **[NextNormal(double, double)](RandomNumberGeneratorBase.NextNormal(double,double).md 'BeeneticToolkit.Random.RandomNumberGeneratorBase.NextNormal(double, double)')** `Method` Generates a normally distributed (Normal) random number with a specified mean and standard deviation.
+  - **[NextNormal(double, double)](RandomNumberGeneratorBase.NextNormal(double,double).md 'BeeneticToolkit.Random.RandomNumberGeneratorBase.NextNormal(double, double)')** `Method` Generates a normally distributed random number with a specified mean and standard deviation.
-    This method uses the Box-Muller transform to produce a Normal distribution.
+    This method uses the Box-Muller transform to produce a normal distribution.
     It throws an [System.ArgumentException](https://docs.microsoft.com/en-us/dotnet/api/System.ArgumentException 'System.ArgumentException') if the standard deviation is negative.
 - **[IRandomNumberGenerator](IRandomNumberGenerator.md 'BeeneticToolkit.Random.IRandomNumberGenerator')** `Interface` Provides an interface for random number generation with a variety of methods
   to produce random values of different numeric types and ranges.